Adrien Rabiot transfer news: PSG midfielder reveals Juventus talks and leaves door open for potential Man Utd move | Goal.com

 Rabiot has seen a switch to Old Trafford talked up for some time.

-Arsenal have also been credited with interest in taking him to English football.
+Arsenal have also been credited with an interest in taking him to English football.

-They have already acquired Wales international Aaron Ramsey from Arsenal to bolster their midfield options, but are forever in the market for players of Rabiot’s ability.
+They have already acquired Wales international Aaron Ramsey from Arsenal to bolster their midfield options, but are seemingly in the market for more players of Rabiot’s ability.

 He has a big decision to make this summer after seeing his career stall in Paris.